juiyangchang/CarND-Term1-Traffic-Sign/README.md

 In test case 1,  the actual label is class 16 (Vehicles over 3.5 metric tons prohibited).
 The top five probabilities can be seen below.
-The actual class is not even in top five but the network seems to be not really certain about the label for this image anyways as the prediction probability are all kind of small.
-Note that the second to fifth labels are all of circular shape, same as the actual label.
+The actual class is not even in top five but the network seems to be not really certain about the label for this image anyways, as the prediction probability are all kind of small.
+Note that the second to the fifth labels are all of circular shape, which are same as the actual label.

 |Probability|Prediction|
 |:----:|:----:|